What is MYLERAN?

 How should I use MYLERAN?

 Take this medication by mouth with or without food as directed by your doctor, usually once daily.
 The dosage is based on your weight, medical condition, lab tests, and response to treatment.
 Your treatment may be stopped for a short time if your blood counts are too low.
-Keep all medical and laboratory appointments.
+Keep all medical and lab appointments.
 Do not increase your dose or take this medication more often than prescribed.
 Your condition will not improve any faster, and the risk of serious side effects may be increased.
 Since this drug can be absorbed through the skin and lungs, women who are pregnant or who may become pregnant should not handle this medication or breathe the dust from the tablets.
 Tell your doctor if your condition does not improve or if it worsens.

 What should I tell my health care provider before I take MYLERAN?

 Before taking busulfan, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood/bone marrow disorders (such as bone marrow suppression, neutropenia, thrombocytopenia, anemia), brain disorders (such as seizures, head injury).
 Busulfan can make you more likely to get infections or may make current infections worse.
 Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
 Talk to your doctor if you have been exposed to an infection or for more details.
 Tell your health care professional that you are using busulfan before having any immunizations/vaccinations.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).
 To lower the chance of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 In female children, this medication may prevent puberty.
 Contact the doctor for more information.
 This medication can affect fertility in both males and females.
 Ask your doctor for more details.
 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using busulfan.
 Busulfan may harm an unborn baby.
 Women using this medication should ask about reliable forms of birth control during treatment and for at least 6 months after the last dose.
 Men using this medication should ask about reliable forms of birth control during treatment and for at least 3 months after the last dose.
 If you or your partner becomes pregnant, talk to your doctor right away about the risks and benefits of this medication.
 It is unknown if this drug passes into breast milk.
-Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
-Consult your doctor before breast-feeding.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this drug.
+Consult your doctor before breastfeeding.

 What may interact with MYLERAN?